cljgregory/cs412_np_project/exact_solution/README.md

 3
 <br />

-First line (5): There are 5 vertices.
+First line (5): There are 5 vertices. <br />
-Second line (1 2 3): Vertex 0 is connected to vertices 1, 2, and 3.
+Second line (1 2 3): Vertex 0 is connected to vertices 1, 2, and 3. <br />
-Third line (0 2 3): Vertex 1 is connected to vertices 0, 2, and 3.
+Third line (0 2 3): Vertex 1 is connected to vertices 0, 2, and 3. <br />
-Fourth line (0 1 3): Vertex 2 is connected to vertices 0, 1, and 3.
+Fourth line (0 1 3): Vertex 2 is connected to vertices 0, 1, and 3. <br />
-Fifth line (0 1 2 4): Vertex 3 is connected to vertices 0, 1, 2, and 4.
+Fifth line (0 1 2 4): Vertex 3 is connected to vertices 0, 1, 2, and 4. <br />
-Sixth line (3): Vertex 4 is connected to vertex 3.
+Sixth line (3): Vertex 4 is connected to vertex 3. <br />

 The input would look something like:
 <br />